enricozorzi/NLP_Assignment/README.md

 ## Usage as a Probabilistic Language Model
 This Classifier is able to distinguishing only if a sentence  probably appartain to ENGLISH or NON-ENGLISH

+# Assignment 2
+This code generates a syntactic tree for input sentences in different languages, using NLTK and Spacy libraries.

+The pipeline generates the syntactic tree of the sentence, as a tree with root in S for sentence, and leaves on the tokens labeled with a single Part-of-speech.
+The generation of the tree passes through a Pure Symbolic model.
+The grammar has been customized to match specific characteristics of the different languages.

+The supported languages in this implementation are English, French, German and Italian.

+## Dependencies
+spacy
+nltk